13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 An AFS lens uses the silent wave motor, which provides fast and accurate autofocus performance.

-Speaking of focusing, another feature I like about this lens is that it is a rear focusing system.
+Speaking of focusing, another feature I like about this lens is that it has a rear focusing system.

 This means that only the rear lens group moves during focusing, so nothing on the front of the lens moves at all, which is excellent if you plan to attach any filters to the 77-millimeter filter threads on the front.

-Inside we have a seven-blade aperture, with a maximum of 1.8, at a minimum of 16, and the angle of view on a full-frame camera of 94 degrees that drops to 70 degrees on a DX body.
+The angle of view on a full-frame camera is 94 degrees, which drops to 70 degrees on a DX body.

 Where this lens is the equivalent of a 30-millimeter F3.